acentswap/docs2-wiki/products/yield-farming/crosschain-farming/faq.md

 All cross-chain transactions will take around 30 minutes to complete.
 It is because:

-* Transactions have to be executed on both the farming blockchain (like Ethereum) and the BNB Chain.
+* Transactions have to be executed on both the farming blockchain (like Ethereum) and the Acent Mainnet.
 * Delivering cross-chain messages takes time.
 * To ensure safety and all the data are synced and consistent between different blockchains.

 ### **Where are my harvested ADE rewards?**

-Your harvested ADE will be distributed on BNB Smart Chain.
+Your harvested ADE will be distributed on Acent Mainnet.
 Please switch the blockchain network in your wallet to check the balance of ADE.

 ### **I can't harvest because my wallet doesn't support switching between different blockchains!**

 Please try using a different wallet app that supports multichain and chain switching.

-Please note that staking and unstaking LP tokens will also harvest all the earned ADE to your wallet on BNB Smart Chain.
+Please note that staking and unstaking LP tokens will also harvest all the earned ADE to your wallet on Acent Mainnet.
 Therefore if you don't want to use a different wallet app, simply stake more, or unstake a tiny amount of LP tokens to harvest your earned ADE.

 ### Are there any fees when I do crosschain farming?

-Unlike farming natively on BNB Chain, farming on other blockchains requires cross-chain activities.
+Unlike farming natively on Acent Mainnet, farming on other blockchains requires cross-chain activities.
 Here are the fees involved:

 **1 - Gas fee to create a proxy contract**

-A proxy contract has to be created on the BNB Chain for cross-chain farming.
+A proxy contract has to be created on the Acent Mainnet for cross-chain farming.
 The gas cost for proxy contract creation is included in the transaction.

 This fee only charges once upon the first "stake" transaction.

-**2 - Gas fee for calls on BNB Chain**
+**2 - Gas fee for calls on Acent Mainnet**

 When users deposit or withdraw LP tokens.
-An executor will perform transactions calling on behave of the users on the BNB Chain.
+An executor will perform transactions calling on behave of the users on the Acent Mainnet.
 The gas cost for these calls is included in the transaction.

 This fee is charged in every deposit or withdrawal transaction.